Skip to content

 3. Attach the HAR file, the event, and an export of the CTI Flow for the event to the support case.

-Configure the CTI Flow, and initiate the event.
-For additional information, see Appendix C: CTI Flow sources and events.
+If the CTI Flows don't run as expected, then Configure the CTI Flow and initiate the event.
+For more information, see CTI Flow and Appendix C: CTI Flow sources and events on the Amazon Connect Salesforce CTI Adapter website.

-If configuring the CTI doesn't resolve the issue, then complete the following steps:
+If you continue to experience the issue, then complete the following steps:

 1. Create a HAR file to capture browser related issues.
 Also, capture the browser console logs.